Albrtito/ObsidianNotes/02 - Atomic/1727176650 - Principles of reliable data transfer.md

 > 2. Sender waits for response

 ### Complete FSMs:
-+ Sender an receiver need to know how many packages there are and how are they numbered → Checking for duplicates
++ Sender an receiver need to know how many packages there are and how are they numbered → Checking for duplicates.
+  Given the delteion of the NAK there can be only two numberings of the package.Alternating betwen those is enought.
 + There is only a need for two flags → **ACK and NAK** (positive/negative acknowledgment) **Sender:**
 	![[Screenshot 2024-09-24 at 1.54.39 PM.png]]